arthanzel/quantumofcells/server/README.md

 Make sure that `NODE_ENV` is not `production`.

     npm install

-Copy `.env.defaults` to `.env` and fill in your database credentials.

-    npm start
+    cp .env.defaults .env
+    cp .env.test.defaults .env.test

+You'll  need to have an instance of [MongoDB](https://www.mongodb.com/) running locally, on the default port, with no authentication.
+To use different settings, or to use a remote database such as [mLab](https://mlab.com/), tweak the variables in `.env`.

+`npm test` runs server tests.

-This runs a development server on whichever port is specified in the `.env` file.
+`npm start` runs a development server on whichever port is specified in the `.env` file.

-If you want changes to the code to take effect without a restart, run `npm run monitor` instead of `npm start`.
+If you want changes to take effect without a restart, run `npm run monitor` instead of `npm start`.

 Production
 ----------